MSU-Libraries/storcli-doc/README.md

  - RAID1 - This is where two drives are mirrored exactly.
 If one drives fails, the other has exactly the same information.
 Smallest possible RAID with redundancy.
  - RAID10 - This is the combination of RAID1 and RAID0, where multiple RAID1 are joined together.
 Provides increased performance with redundancy.
  - RAID5 - This is where 3 or more drives are joined together.
 To provide redundancy, parity information is distributed across all drives, allowing any 1 drive to fail.
 Provides limited redundancy without sacrificing too much space (1 drive worth).
  - RAID6 - This is where 4 or more drives are joined together.
-Provides redundancy similar to RAID5, only it can survive any 2 drives failing at once.
-Provides more redundancy than RAID5 while sacrificing a little more space (2 drives worth).
+Provides more redundancy than RAID5; it can survive any 2 drives failing at once.
+Sacrifices a little more space than RAID5, 2 drives instead of just 1.

 **Controller**
 The RAID card; if you have more than one RAID card installed, you will have more than one controller.
 Some